Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 They are bringing him back.

-And the Emperor back to his low ratings again.
+Back to his low ratings again.

-Yeah, and I want to say uh two things.
+And I want to say two things.

-Oh, actually a bit more to people.
+No, actually, a bit more to people.

-Let us assess the situation and then see what's you know, and then make your criticism.
+Let us assess the situation and then see what's, you know, and then make your criticism.

 And also to keep gaslighting people.

-And we have here one uh you know brief survey.
+And we have here one brief survey.

-I'm sure there could be more, that's by Yugov, the economist that says more Americans see left-wing beliefs behind Charlie Kirk's shooting than see right wing beliefs.
+That's by Yugov, The Economist, that says more Americans see left-wing beliefs behind Charlie Kirk's shooting than see right-wing beliefs.

-On CNN, I think one of Kamala Harris's exes said that this was a heartbroken story because it was an emotional, not a political assassination.
+I think one of Kamala Harris's exes said that this was a heartbroken story because it was an emotional, not a political assassination.

 Why did he not like his depiction in South Park?